 Copy and paste your YouTube URL and the video thumbnail appears, your recipient directly plays the video in their mailbox.

 Now you can remove the URL address and type your message content, you can’t lose the thumbnail video once you remove the URL address.

-This copy-paste method is not designed for Outlook applications, it doesn’t show the thumbnail, you need to add video using an image, as explained above.
+This copy-paste method is not designed for Outlook applications, it doesn’t show the thumbnail, and you need to add a video using an image, as explained above.

 Above are a few examples of Embed Video in Outlook Email.

 In conclusion, Microsoft Outlook is one of the most popular email clients in the world and has features beyond the basics of email.